 CAARE Lab Graduate Students

-I am a first year doctoral student in the educational psychology program with an emphasis in school psychology.
-I have a bachelors of arts degree in psychology from Elon University and a Master of Arts with a concentration in clinical psychology from Towson University.
-My research interests include attention and cross-cultural assessment and intervention for children with autism spectrum disorder.
+I am a doctoral student in the Educational Psychology program with an emphasis in School Psychology.
+I have a Bachelors of Arts degree in psychology from Elon University and a Master of Arts with a concentration in Clinical Psychology from Towson University.
+My research interests include attention and cross-cultural assessment and intervention for children with Autism Spectrum Disorder.
 I enjoy horseback riding and dancing.
 Once I graduate I would like to work with children with developmental disabilities in a school or clinical setting.

 Undergraduate Research Assistants

-I am a first-year Biology major and Spanish minor with a pre-medical intent.
+I am a double major in Biology and Psychology emphasizing on neuroscience, and a minor in Spanish.
 I have had experience with children with Autism through volunteer opportunities as well as an internship in a special education pre-k classroom.
-I am excited to learn more about eye tracking as well as possible barriers for early intervention.
-In the future, I hope to become a pediatrician and serve as a resource to children and families with Autism and other developmental disorders.
+I am very interested in community outreach and have served as a member of the executive board for Special Olympics at UGA for two years.
+I love having the opportunity to research in the realm of Autism, more specifically disparities in accessing special education disability services, as a part of the CAARE lab.
+In the future, I hope to become a pediatrician and serve as a resource to children and families with Autism as well as other developmental and intellectual disabilities.

 Past Team Members